 Many similar recipes use creme fraiche instead of heavy cream.
 I have actually tried this recipe with creme fraiche instead of cream and personally felt the dish ended up lighter, but much too sour.
 If you are keen on adding it, then just add a couple of tbsp and consider lowering the amount of lemon juice you use.

 And there we have it!
 An easy and delicious dinner for two ready and waiting.
-Gorgeously creamy and herby with a gentle tang, this salmon pasta is a force to be reckoned with!
+Gorgeously creamy and herby with a gentle tang, this salmon pasta is a force to be reckoned with.
+To the full recipe!

-How to make Salmon Pasta & Creamy Dill Sauce (Full Recipe & Video)
+How to make Creamy Salmon Pasta (Full Recipe & Video)

 - 7oz / 200g Spaghetti (or long cut pasta of choice)